THUHoloLab/Contactless-HCI-system/README.md

 ## Synopsis
 A contactless human-computer interaction system based on three-dimensional holographic display and gesture recognition.

 A hand-tracking sensor is used to collect the user’s gestures and fingertip positions as input.

 A spatial light modulator (SLM) is utilized to generate the corresponding holographic 3D display images.

 ## Devices
-Hand-tracking: Leap Motion
+Hand-tracking sensor: Leap Motion

-Display: liquid-crystal spatial light modulator （Here we utilized GAEA-2, Holoeye）
+Display device: liquid-crystal spatial light modulator （GAEA-2, Holoeye is utilized here）

 ## Usage
+* The folder "object" contains the designed 3D display patterns.

+* Run "reconstruction.m" to calculate holograms.

-Run "run.py" to form a user-interctive 3D virtual keyboard.
+* Run "run.py" to form a user-interctive 3D virtual keyboard.
 The Leap Motion and the spacial light modulator are controlled in a synchronous way.

 ## Contact
 If you have any questions, please contact Yixin Yang (yangyx20@mails.tsinghua.edu.cn)